Mark Hanna (screenwriter)

 Mark Hanna (January 1, 1917 - October 16, 2003) was an American screenwriter and actor.
 He was known for writing the screenplays for many science fiction B movies in the 1950s, particularly Attack of the 50 Foot Woman.
+His first major screenplay was Gunslinger in 1956.
+He continued to be prolific through the mid-1960s, after which his film credits become sporadic.
+His last screenplay was for Star Portal in 1998, five years before his death from stroke complications.